 So How to Decide: Garmin Edge 520 vs 520 Plus?

-But … the prices are very different!
-As usually happens when there is a Garmin update, the Edge 520 can currently be yours for a bargain price.
-The Edge 520 Plus is therefore substantially more expensive right now.
-There is a very good reason for this difference – with the Edge 520 Plus upgrade, the little 520 unit has leapfrogged up to compete with the more expensive 820 and 1030, in the sense that it now has some of the navigation features of the 820 and the 1030.
+With the Edge 520 Plus upgrade, the little 520 unit has leapfrogged up to compete with the more expensive 820 and 1030.
+It now has some of the navigation features of the 820 and the 1030.
 But note that I said some, not all, of those features.
 Read on for more details …

 The Garmin Edge 520 Plus is an upgrade on the Garmin Edge 520.
-The Edge 520 was widely hailed as the biggest leap forward in bike computers ever, when it was launched in July 2015.
+The Edge 520 was widely hailed as the biggest leap forward in bike computers ever, when it was launched.
 Since then it has proven extremely popular.
 But now, Garmin has improved even further on this stellar little bike computer.
 Industry observers agree that with the Edge 520 Plus, Garmin appears to be responding aggressively to increasing competition from the likes of Wahoo.
-(As explored in my post on the Garmin Edge 520 vs. Wahoo ELEMNT.)
+(As explored in my post on the Garmin Edge 520 Plus vs. Wahoo ELEMNT.)
 Is the Edge 520 Plus enough to fight off the competition?
-Yes, I believe that with this upgrade, Garmin now has the edge in bike computing power at this level (please forgive the pun).
+Yes, I believe that with this upgrade, Garmin regained the edge in bike computing power at this level (please forgive the pun).

 Like the 520, the Garmin Edge 520 Plus has button control, not touch screen control (as found in most of the Edge range).
 Personally, I prefer button control.
 Sometimes I find screen swiping doesn’t work perfectly, especially in the rain.
 Button control gives you complete control, all the time, even with gloves on.
 On the other hand, many people prefer touchscreen control.
 Some people find they have become so used to touchscreen controls on their phone that it has become intuitive.
 If this is you, you may find that not having touchscreen control is annoying.